Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 It was used during the war time and it had 30 people as the crew.
 It is right in the middle of the museum exposition and it is so huge, you won’t miss it!

-Except the jewel of the museum, the submarine, you will see the history of boats in a nutshell.
-You will get to know everything about boat style starting atthe wooden simple fisherman boats and eskimo-style canoes used in icy waters to some modern big ships.
+Besides the jewel of the museum, the submarine, you will see the history of boats in a nutshell.
+You will get to know everything about boat style starting at the wooden simple fisherman boats and Eskimo-style canoes used in icy waters to some modern big ships.

-Don’t forget to go outside of the museum to the seafront (just 50 meters away) and walk inside the real boats, it is included it your ticket!
-You will be able to see the rooms of different crew members class (from high ranking officers to janitors), go down to the engine floor (incredibly big) etc. In fact, some of the boats are operating boats, so there is a dispatcher, ready to leave at any moment.
+Don’t forget to go outside of the museum to the seafront (just 50 meters away) and walk inside the real boats, it is included in your ticket!
+You will be able to see the rooms of different crew members class (from high-ranking officers to janitors), go down to the engine floor (incredibly big), etc. In fact, some of the boats are operating boats, so there is a dispatcher, ready to leave at any moment.

 Where to stay in Tallinn?